-Landscaping proposals in new development should take into account the latest Worcestershire Landscape Character Assessment and its quidelines in accordance with Policy BDP21.1.
+Landscaping within development proposals should demonstrate that they have taken appropriate account of the current Worcestershire Landscape Character Assessment Supplementary Guidance in accordance with Bromsgrove District Plan Policy BDP21.1.

 Landscaping schemes should be designed to protect and enhance the distinctive elements which contribute to local landscape character in Lickey & Blackwell and Cofton Hackett.
-Where appropriate, schemes should take account of the following quidelines:
+Where appropriate, the following should be considered and addressed:

-- 1. Hedgerow patterns should be conserved and restored with priority given to primary hedgerows.
-Boundary treatments should include use of hedges comprising locally appropriate species such as beech, holly, hawthorn, and native berberis and pyracantha.
-Mature trees should be protected on site wherever possible, and any felled trees replaced with native species which grows to an appropriate scale. - 2.
-Tree cover along water courses should be conserved and enhanced where possible. - 3.
-Areas of ancient woodland are protected, and planting of new woodlands is encouraged which reflects the scale, shape and composition of the existing ancient woodland character, favouring oak as the major species.
-Traditional orchard priority habitat is also protected. - 4.
-Where possible, remaining areas of permanent pasture around the edges of existing settlements should be protected from development to avoid merging together of settlements.
-Historic field patterns should be maintained. - 5.
-The visual impacts of development seen from key viewpoints should be considered including: - A. The top of Old Birmingham Road from all directions, - B. Brookhouse Lane, looking up towards Gorse Hill, - C. Junction of St Catherine's Road and Linthurst Road and views west and north over Apes Dale, - D. Linthurst Newtown towards motorway / Barnt Green, and - E. The Stocken towards the Reservoir and Cofton Church Lane
+- 1 The visual impacts of development seen from key viewpoints including: - A. Brookhouse Lane, looking up towards Gorse Hill, - B. Junction of St Catherine's Road and Linthurst Road and views west and north over Apes Dale, - C. Linthurst Newtown towards motorway / Barnt Green, and - D. The Stocken towards the Reservoir and Cofton Church Lane These are shown on Map 4. - 2 Developments on the boundary of the Lickey Hills Country Park should include a buffer / transition zone of existing trees and hedges or new planting using locally appropriate species. - 3 The following particular guidance is derived from the Worcestershire Landscape Character Assessment Supplementary Guidance. - 3.1 Hedgerow patterns should be conserved and restored with priority given to primary hedgerows.
+Boundary treatments should include use of hedges comprising locally appropriate species such as beech, holly and hawthorn.
+Mature trees should be protected on site wherever possible, and any felled trees replaced with native species which grow to a scale appropriate to the character of the area. - 3.2 Tree cover along water courses should be conserved and enhanced where possible. - 3.3 Areas of ancient woodland are protected, and planting of new woodlands is encouraged which reflects the scale, shape and composition of the existing ancient woodland character, favouring oak as the major species.
+Traditional orchard priority habitat is also protected. - 3.4 Where possible, remaining areas of permanent pasture around the edges of existing settlements should be protected from development to avoid merging together of settlements and historic field. - 3.5 Designs should ensure that developments consider the wider landscape and impact on the open skyline. - 3.6 Redevelopment, alteration or extension of historic farmsteads and agricultural buildings within the Parishes for employment or residential uses should be sensitive to their distinctive character, materials and form.
+Due reference should be made, and full consideration be given to the Worcestershire Farmsteads Characterisation Project. - 3.7 Schemes should minimise flood risk both to the development and other built up areas, by taking into consideration the local topography and hill slopes and direction of rain water flow.